-Who built the castle is unclear, although old charters show that a Stephani de Blare, or Stephen de Blair, owned land in the parish of Blair in Gowrie (ie the parish of Blairgowrie) in the late 12th century.
-He is recorded as having granted the lands of Lethcassy (now Carsie) to the monks of Coupar Angus abbey some time between 1191 and 1198.
-Carsie is a neighbouring property to Ardblair, so it is tempting to speculate that Stephen (or one of his ancestors) was responsible for building the first castle.
+Who built the castle is unclear, although one 19th century source credits an Alexander de Blair, “one of the favourite courtiers of William the Lion”, as building Ardblair Castle in 1175.
+Old charters show that a Stephani de Blare, or Stephen de Blair, owned land in the parish of Blair in Gowrie (ie the parish of Blairgowrie) in the late 12th century.
+He is recorded as having granted the neighbouring lands of Lethcassy (now Carsie) to the monks of Coupar Angus abbey some time between 1191 and 1198.

 Ardblair is specifically mentioned in 1399, when it was granted to Thomas Blair of Balthayock during the reign of Robert III.
 At that time the Ardblair estate was extensive, making up one fifth of the parish of Blairgowrie.
 I have seen him described as the first Blair of Ardblair, however it does seem that the Blairs possessed Ardblair prior to him.

-In the 17th century the castle was evidently extended, with the addition of a low wing projecting east from the lesser wing.
+In the 17th century the castle was evidently extended, with the addition of a low wing projecting east from the original wing.
 At the east end of this new building is a further range of offices extending north, forming three sides of a courtyard.
-A wall connects the old and the new parts of the castle on the north side, and an arched gateway gives access to the courtyard within.
+At the centre of the courtyard is a sundial featuring 25 dials and carved with the date 1623.
+A wall connects the old and new parts of the castle on the north side, and an arched gateway gives access to the courtyard within.
 Above the arch, on top of the wall, is a carved pediment with coat of arms carrying the date 1668.

-The male line of the Blairs of Ardblair failed in 1770 upon the death of James Blair, who left two daughters, Margaret and Rachel.
-Margaret succeeded her father, but died childless in 1802 and Ardblair passed to Rachel’s daughter, Christian Robertson.
-In 1795 Christian married Laurence Oliphant, 8th of Gask, and their second son was given the name James Blair Oliphant, succeeding to Ardblair in 1829.
+The male line of the Blairs of Ardblair failed in 1769 upon the death of James Blair, the 11th Blair laird of Ardblair, who left two daughters, Margaret and Rachel.
+Margaret succeeded her father, but died childless in 1802 and Ardblair was inherited by Rachel’s daughter, Christian Robertson, in 1804.
+In 1795 Christian had married Laurence Oliphant, 8th of Gask, and their second son was given the name James Blair Oliphant, succeeding to Ardblair in 1829.

-Ardblair Castle is still owned by the Blair Oliphant family, and is the seat of Oliphant of Gask.
+Ardblair Castle is still owned by the Blair Oliphant family, and is the seat of the family of Oliphant of Gask.